SamueleGiraudo/Bud-Music-Box/README.md

 executes the instructions of `Program.bmb`, sequentially from the first one to the last one.

 ## Miscellaneous
 To get the syntax highlighting in the text editor `vim` for the Bud Music Box language, put the file [bmb.vim](Vim/syntax/bmb.vim) at `~/.vim/syntax/bmb.vim` and the file [bmb.vim](Vim/ftdetect/bmb.vim) at `~/.vim/fdetect/bmb.vim`.

 ## Theoretical aspects
 An operad is an algebraic structure wherein elements are operations.
-This generative method is based upon an abstraction of polyphonic musical phrases called multi-patterns, forming the music box model.
-The set of these objects is endowed with the structure of an operad allowing us to perform computations on musical phrases.
-Indeed, the operad structure on multi-patterns makes it possible to see any multi-pattern as an operation on multi-patterns.
-The main idea is that one can, from a set of small musical phrases, generate randomly a new musical phrase by computing some random compositions of these patterns.
+This generative method is based upon an abstraction of polyphonic musical phrases called _multi-patterns_, forming the **music box model**.
+The set of these objects is endowed with the structure of an operad, thus enabling us to perform computations on musical phrases.
+Indeed, the operad structure on multi-patterns makes it possible to consider any multi-pattern as an operation on multi-patterns.
+The main idea is that one can, from a set of small musical phrases, randomly generate a new musical phrase by computing various random compositions of these patterns.

 ## Bibliography
 + About operads:
     + M. Méndez.
       Set operads in combinatorics and computer science.